OWASP/Go-SCP/src/cryptographic-practices/README.md

 platforms and the latter for 8-bit to 32-bit platforms.
 If BLAKE2 is unavailable, SHA-256 is the right option.

-Please not that slowness is something desired on a cryptographic hashing algorithm.
+Please note that slowness is something desired on a cryptographic hashing algorithm.
 Computers become faster over time, meaning that attacker can try more and more potential passwords as years pass (see [Credential Stuffing][7] and [Brute-force attacks][8]).
 To fight back, the hashing function should be